Zahed75/BasileiaApp/.github/ISSUE_TEMPLATE/boiler-plate-for-backend-node-js-.md

 ---
 name: Boiler Plate for Backend(Node.js)
-about: This is for Express.js server template
+about: This is for the Express.js server template
 title: 'Backend BoilerPlate'
-labels: 'Oninon Archiecture'
+labels: 'Oninon Architecture'
 assignees: ''

 ---